Living After Loss

 “We all have burdens, losses and challenges.
 Many people choose to let those things define them.
 I kept saying to myself, ‘don’t let me die while I’m still alive.’”

 Kennecke wanted to use her grief as a catalyst to raise awareness, stop the stigma and get people treatment who are suffering from substance use disorder.
 She went public with her story, creating a TV special on the opioid crisis, and telling Emily’s story through numerous public speaking engagements.

-She established Emily’s Hope, and this fund at the Avera McKennan Foundation will help offset the cost of treatment and allow more people struggling with addiction to get the help they need.
-“I have heard of at least four to five people who have sought help after hearing Emily’s story.
+She established Emily’s Hope, and this fund at the Avera Health Foundation will help offset the cost of treatment and allow more people struggling with addiction to get the help they need.
+“I have heard of numerous people who have sought help after hearing Emily’s story.
 If even one person is saved, I will know I have done the right thing to channel my grief.”